About Crowd Funded Cures

 3. Prize panel allocates rewards to the registered RCTs proportional to clinical impact in 5 annual instalments.

 As donors only pay for successful RCTs, the risk of RCT failure is shifted to the market.
-RCTs of unmonopolisable therapies cost US$1-2 million, therefore, a US$10 million prize can provide a viable ROI.
-With payment of fixed annual rewards, the mechanism is self-correcting, as the registration of additional RCTs will decrease the amount of likely rewards and vice-versa.
+RCTs of unmonopolisable therapies cost US$1-2 million, therefore, an annual US$2 million prize fund can provide a viable ROI.
+With payment of fixed annual rewards, the mechanism (based on the Health Impact Fund proposed by Incentives for Global Health) is self-correcting, as the registration of additional RCTs will decrease the amount of likely rewards and vice-versa.
 This means sponsors of RCTs are not under or overcompensated.
 The larger the prize, the greater the incentives to fund RCTs.
 Notably, the prize does not pay for failed RCTs, which still comprise highly valuable information.

 Prize rewards will allocated by the prize panel according to incremental clinical impact vs usual care.
 For example, a “registered” RCT may show that an unmonopolisable therapy for Crohn’s disease lowers CDAI by 150 points over usual care on average and another RCT shows a reduction of 100 points and another RCT shows a reduction of 70 points.
 In that case, the $2m annual rewards will be allocated in a ratio of 150/100/70 for that year (with RCTs eligible to receive rewards for 5 years in total).
 Notably, each of these “registered” RCTs show an improvement over usual care and therefore represent a clinical breakthrough for patients.